pierluigicolombo/vsCodeSettings/README.md

 # vsCodesettings
+Insert the file in the .vscode folder.
-the file contains a simple configuration for python in vsCode.
+The file contains a simple configuration for python in vsCode.
 In this configuration vsCode activates 3 linters:
 * pylint (with default rules)
 * flake8
 * pycodestyle